Writing about people, place, journeys.

 I love photography, especially the work of Michael Turek, Emile Ducke and Richard Mosse.

 I’m committed to mentoring young writers and teach occasional masterclasses and workshops.
-I’ve contributed to creative writing courses at both Oxford and Cambridge Universities, and a co-led a residential teaching week for Arvon.
+I’ve contributed to creative writing courses at both Oxford and Cambridge Universities, and non-fiction for Arvon.
 I focus on what makes an author authentic in relation to their subject — a frame of thought partly derived from an essay I admire: Why I Write, by George Orwell.

 Books, podcasts and articles